-- District 99 will call anyone who is identified as having had close contact (direct contact of more than 15 minutes within less than six feet) with someone who receives a positive COVID-19 test.
+- District 99 will call anyone who is identified as having had close contact with someone who receives a positive COVID-19 test.
 This will be followed with specific instructions.

-- You can view weekly district metrics of cumulative positive cases on our 2020-21 Updates page on the right-hand side under “Resources.”
+- You can view weekly district metrics of cumulative positive cases here.

-Remote Learning protocols and expectations remain the same during the Modified Hybrid Schedule when students attend class remotely.
+Remote Learning protocols and expectations remain the same when students attend class remotely.

 - All school rules and expectations extend to the Remote Learning environment including the student handbook and the 20-21 addendum.